Cleanings & Gum Disease Treatment in Dallas, TX

 It is important to detect and treat gum disease as early as possible, because treatment is easier in the beginning stages of the disease.
 Gum disease can also do more extensive damage to gum and bone tissues as it progresses.

-If you are experiencing any of the above symptoms, please come and see one of our doctors right away!
+If you are experiencing any of the above symptoms, please come and see our doctor right away!

 To make an appointment, call 972‑934‑8898 or click here to request an appointment online.